JackKelly/light-speed-io/design.md

 type FileChunks = HashMap<PathBuf, Vec<Chunk>>;
 type FileChunksWithBuffers = HashMap<PathBuf, Vec<ChunkWithBuffers>>;
 ```

 #### Optimising the IO plan

+TODO: Update this for the new API and structs!!

 LSIO optimizes the sequence of `byte_ranges` before sending those operations to the IO subsystem.